Jojo09092007/UPDATE-KODAK-3D-PRINTER/README.md

 practices.
 Use caution, and if you feel like you don't really understand something (and there are some code crimes commited here), don't feel obliged to use it just because it's already here.
+For Contact(I will take my time): Open an Issue.

 ## Additional Documents
 1. https://hydra.nixos.org/job/nixos/release-24.05/nixos.sd_image.aarch64-linux